vulppi-dev/IntREST/README.md

 ### Key Features

-- **Thread Workers:** Divides requests into thread workers, optimizing resource utilization and improving overall performance.
+- **Thread Workers:** Divides requests into thread workers pool, optimizing resource utilization and improving overall performance.
 - **RESTful API Development:** Simplifies the process of building robust and efficient RESTful APIs.
 - **File-System Based Routing:** Routes within the application are determined by the file structure, ensuring a clean and intuitive approach to defining API endpoints.
 - **Performance and Scalability:** Enhances the performance and scalability of Node.js applications, accommodating high volumes of traffic seamlessly.
 - **CORS Handling:** Automatically manages Cross-Origin Resource Sharing (CORS) requests, simplifying integration with external clients.
-- **Request Parsing:** Automatically detects and parses JSON, URL-encoded and Multipart requests, eliminating the need for manual parsing.
+- **Request Parsing:** Automatically detects and parses JSON, XML, URL-encoded and Multipart requests, eliminating the need for manual parsing.
 - **Response Type Detection:** Intelligently identifies the response type, supporting JSON, Buffer, String, or ReadableStream, facilitating integration with various client applications.

 With IntREST, you can expedite your backend development, streamline code organization through file-system-based routing, and deliver high-performance RESTful APIs effortlessly.
 Let's delve into the details of utilizing this framework to harness its true potential.